Grand Valley State University, Allendale MI USA

 Dissertation: Digital Dilemmas and Promotional Possibilities: Circulating Music in the Late Age of the mp3 (Director: Dr. Ilana Gershon)

 Who Got The Camera?
-Forthcoming in Fall 2021 from University of Texas Press.
+A History of Rap and Reality.
+October 2021, University of Texas Press.

 “Beyonce’s Digital Stardom.”
 Black Camera.
 9(1): Fall 2017.

 With Kyle Barnett: “Recording Industries, Technologies and Cultures in Flux.”
 Creative Industries Journal.
 8(2): October 2015.
 103-105.